Patents Trademarks Copyrights And Trade Secrets: Everything You Need to Know

 Trade secrets are protected for much longer than patents are.
 Patents expire within a year, but trade secrets stay in effect for generations.

 If you need help with patents, trademarks, copyrights, and trade secrets, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.